gtzilla/minundy.js/README.md

 ## Dependencies

 Minimal dependencies.
 Primarily, underscore.js, which has the template engine.
-The second dependency is the Command Line Utility `commanderjs`. logdebug.js, which powers logging has been split out away from this project.
-This may change.
+The second dependency is the Command Line Utility `commanderjs`. `colorlogjs`, which powers logging.

 ## Works With